bisdn/bisdn.github.io/limitations_and_known_issues.md

 # Open issues

+## MAC addresses of BCM KNET interfaces change on every boot

+Affected versions: 4.5 - current

+The MAC addresses on BCM KNET interfaces are currently randomly assigned with an OUI of 02:10:18.
+Due to the fixed OUI systemd does not recognize the address as randomized, and does not replace it with a stable mac address.

+## BCM KNET interfaces stay after stopping baseboxd

+Affected versions: 4.5 - current

+Due to the way BCM KNET interface control is implemented, baseboxd currently fails to remove them when stopping them.
+If you need to disable baseboxd, please reboot the switch to reset the state afterwards.

 ## Ports default to no FEC even if the SFP module type inserted requires FEC

 Affected versions: 3.0 - current